Protea neriifolia: Distribution

 Protea neriifolia occurs in both the Western and the Eastern Cape provinces of South Africa.
 It occurs in the southern coastal mountain ranges of South Africa, between Cape Town and Port Elizabeth.
 It grows in the mountain ranges of Hottentots Holland, Langeberg, Groot Winterhoek, Elandsberg, Rooiberg, Kammanassie, Potberg, Riviersonderend, Kogelberg and Jonkershoek, as well as at Garcia's Pass and near the towns of Tulbagh and Ceres.

 Ecology

 The species is encountered in fynbos amongst restios.
 It usually is found growing in dense stands on south-facing slopes, sometimes occurring together with Leucadendron xanthoconus.
 It grows on sandy, and in sandstone-, or occasionally granite, derived soils.
-It is found at altitudes ranging from sea level to 1,300 metres.
+It is found at altitudes ranging from sea level to 1300 m.
 During the wildfires which periodically occur in this type of habitat, mature plants of this species are destroyed, but the seeds are able to survive such events.

 The flowers are pollinated by birds, which are attracted by the insects and nectar, as well as various insects including protea beetles and scarab beetles.

 Plants at the Kirstenbosch Botanic Gardens have their flowers visited by the Cape sugarbird (Promerops cafer).